 UT Southwestern works directly with students to obtain funding for their medical education.
 Most of financial aid available is obtained through federal and state loan programs.
-In addition, some scholarships from private sources are available.
+Scholarships from private sources are also available.

 Installment Plan Available

 We know that funding a medical education can be a challenge.
 UT Southwestern allows students to pay tuition and certain fees in installment payments.
 At the time of registration, students wishing to pay on the installment plan must sign a promissory note and a truth-in-lending form.
 There is a small charge to participate in the plan.

 - Housing: Students are responsible for housing expenses.
 Student apartments are available near campus.
 There are several apartment complexes within five to 10 miles of the campus with market-value rental rates.

 - Health insurance: Students must be able to document their health insurance coverage.
 Student health insurance is available to purchase if needed.